 Milltech Martin Bright has installed state-of-the-art continuous chrome line technology to replace the immersion tank chroming processes.
 The continuous lines use 30% less energy than the tanks for the same output.

 An additional benefit of the continuous lines is the reduction in the chromic acid that is used in the process and the sophisticated waste recovery system that ensures that emissions are captured and recycled.

 Milltech has been an early adopter of large scale commercial solar power technology.

 The factory roofs at the Tomago and Hexham facilities have provided enough space for the installation of 100kW at each site.
 There are plans to expand capacity with the installation of an additional 150kW at Tomago and 50kW at Hexham.
 These systems help to minimize Milltech’s load on the grid, greenhouse gas emissions and make good business sense with a short payback period.

 You can view a video showcasing the system here.

-We are focused on waste minimization in all aspects of our business.
+We are focused on waste minimisation in all aspects of our business.
 Milltech has processes in place to ensure that all of our scrap steel, paper, cardboard, electronic waste and printer cartridges are recycled.

-An IT system upgrade is also in progress with one aim to be to establish Electronic Data Interchange processes with customers and suppliers to minimize paper use.
+An IT system upgrade is also in progress with one aim to be to establish Electronic Data Interchange processes with customers and suppliers to minimise paper use.